 IVF Egg Collection

 I felt nervous and anxious about the procedure.
-My mind kept racing with thoughts I wished were more positive: What if the eggs aren’t good because of my age?
+My mind kept racing with thoughts that I wished were more positive: What if the eggs aren’t good because of my age?
 How will I go through all of this again if it doesn’t work?

 On the day of the collection, it was an early start.
 I left home at 5am with my mum, who kindly drove me and would later collect me.
 After the procedure, you need someone to pick you up, and you can’t leave recovery until they arrive.
+So no driving yourself!

 Later that day, the lab called.
 It turned out they had retrieved fifteen eggs, and eleven were mature enough to fertilise.
 Where I got eight from, I’ll never know — maybe groggy hallucinations!
 Either way, I was thrilled.

 The lab fertilised my eggs with donor sperm and explained they would check the next day to see how many had successfully fertilised.
 For those that did, they would be grown to Day 5, the Blastocyst stage, which has the best chance of successful implantation.
-Of course, not all eggs fertilise — and sometimes none do.
+Of course, not all eggs may fertilise — and sometimes none do.

 Still, hearing that 15 eggs were retrieved and 11 were mature gave me such relief after all the stress and uncertainty.
 This process has so many ups and downs, but in that moment, I felt hopeful for what might come next.